acend/helm-basics-training/content/labs/04.0/_index.en.md

     {{- end }}
 ```

 As you see, they look similar to the well known Kubernetes resource files, but have some control elements starting&ending with: `{{ }}`.
-Theres template files are rendered trough a [Go Template](https://golang.org/pkg/text/template/) rendering engine.
+These template files are rendered trough a [Go Template](https://golang.org/pkg/text/template/) rendering engine.

 For details on Chart templating, check out the [Helm Documentation](https://helm.sh/docs/chart_template_guide/getting_started/)